DamianWimberly/azure-network-protocols/README.md

 ---

 🔷***Remote Desktop and Wireshark***
-*Connect to the Windows 10 VM via RDP and set up Wireshark for packet capture.*
+*Connect to the Windows 10 VM via RDP and set up Wireshark to view traffic between the VM's.*

 - Retrieve the Windows 10 VM Public IP Address:
     - Azure > Network Settings >
 - Use **Remote Desktop** to connect to your **Windows 10 VM**.
-- Within the Windows 10 VM, install **Wireshark**.
+- Within the Windows 10 VM, download and install **Wireshark**:
+    - link > Windows x64 Installer > Install
-    - Open Wireshark and start capturing packets.
+      - Open Wireshark and start capturing packets
       - Filter for **ICMP traffic** in Wireshark.

 🔷***Ping the Ubuntu VM from the Windows 10 VM***
 *Test ICMP connectivity between the two VMs and observe traffic in Wireshark.*